nolanyee/data-science-portfolio/music-transcriber/README.md

 ## Technical Details
 ### Pitch Detection
 Pitch is directly related to the main frequency of a sound wave.
 Music audio data is a mixture of sound waves at different frequencies.
 It can be considered a linear combination of sine and cosine waves of different frequencies, where the sine and cosine components form a basis in terms of which any time shift in the wave can be expressed.
 To convert the waveform (intensity vs. time) into a spectrum (amplitude vs. frequency), the coefficients of all the different sine and cosine components must be determined.
 This is done with fast Fourier Transform.
-Since pitch changes over time, the audio data is split into small time segments.
-Fourier Transform is performed on each segment.
+The user can specify the range of frequencies for which the coefficients are calculated.
+Since pitch changes over time, Fourier Transform is performed on a small window, which is moved along the data.
+The user can specify the window and step size.

 <img src="images/MusicFig1.png" width ="900">